-• Readings: Each student will complete all assigned texts and other readings as given in class each week.

-- Dispositions: Each student will demonstrate dispositions consistent with an inclusive, multicultural, and ethical professional role in promoting well-being, healthy relationships, academic success, and career mastery. - Attendance: Each student is expected to complete all scheduled weekly activities and be prepared and willing to participate in discussion boards and class exercises.
+- Readings: Each student will complete all assigned texts and other readings as given in class each week. - Dispositions: Each student will demonstrate dispositions consistent with an inclusive, multicultural, and ethical professional role in promoting well-being, healthy relationships, academic success, and career mastery. - Attendance: Each student is expected to complete all scheduled weekly activities and be prepared and willing to participate in discussion boards and class exercises.
 If you miss more than two weeks of assigned modules you will be dropped from the course.
-The last day to withdraw from a class with a WC grade is October 6th. - Quizzes: Each student is expected to complete quizzes of a summary and reflective nature on assigned readings and content for particular weeks.
-No makeup quizzes will be offered. (all quizzes will equal 100 total points). - Project: Each student is expected to successfully complete a final project (worth 100 total points a rubric will be given).
-This is a self-selected topic, approved by the instructor, that relates to the student's interest and career goals. - Class exercises: Each student is expected to complete five class assignments that relate to the major modules of the class.
+The last day to withdraw from a class with a WC grade is Oct.
+5th. - Action Assignments: Each student is expected to complete 4 action assignments related to major modules of the class.
+(These assignments will equal 100 total points, +25 each). - Project: Each student is expected to successfully complete a final project (worth 100 total points a rubric will be given).
+This is a self-selected topic, approved by the instructor, that relates to the student's interest and career goals. - Class reflective exercises: Each student is expected to complete reflective exercises that relate to the major modules of the class.
 These will include assessment, individual, family, group, and community interventions.
-These will be assigned at strategic weeks during the semester. (these will total 125 total points, 25 points each). - Discussion Boards/Reflections: Each student is expected to complete weekly discussions and personal reflections.
-Individual assignment of topics will be given each week.
+These will be assigned at strategic weeks during the semester.
+(These will total 125 points). - Discussion Boards: Each student is expected to complete assigned discussion boards on topics that augment material of the class.
+Most weeks will include these discussions.
 (These will total 200 points).